 This will obviously force the regime to respond and prioritize al-Qaida over IS.
 However, the regime’s forces are spread thin on multiple fronts.
 Meanwhile, IS is the priority of the U.S.-led international coalition.
 Al-Qaida’s strategy is to be ready to assume the jihadist leadership when the IS regime crumbles.
 This is one key potential way in which jihadism will persist long after IS has been degraded.

-Kamran Bokhari is a Senior Fellow at the Center for Global Policy.
-This article was originally published by Geopolitical Futures on March 9, 2017.
+Kamran Bokhari is a Senior Fellow at the Center for Global Policy, and the Director of Strategies and Programs.
+The views expressed are his own.
+Originally published in Geopolitical Futures on 9 March 2017.

 Also Posted in: Al-Qaeda